Skip to contents

 Note that there is a difference in behavior between how grepl() and startsWith() (and endsWith()) handle missing values.
 In particular, for grepl(), NA inputs are considered FALSE, while for startsWith(), NA inputs have NA outputs.
 That means the strict equivalent of grepl("^abc", x) is !is.na(x) & startsWith(x, "abc").

-We lint grepl() usages by default because the !is.na() version is more explicit with respect to NA handling -- though documented, the way grepl() handles missing inputs may be surprising to some readers.
+We lint grepl() usages by default because the !is.na() version is more explicit with respect to NA handling -- though documented, the way grepl() handles missing inputs may be surprising to some users.

 See also